6th Feb 2020

 Legislation & Certification

-Currently there has been no decision or indication as to which legislation and EU Regulations the UK will follow after Brexit has been completed.
-However it is likely that the UK will continue to follow existing legislation for at least a transitional period.
-Nortek will strive to meet any future applicable legislation or regulatory changes as and when they are rolled out.
+Currently there has been no decision or indication as to which legislation and EU Regulations the UK will continue to follow.
+However it is likely that the UK will continue to follow existing legislation for at least the current transitional period.
+However, Nortek will strive to meet any future applicable legislation or regulatory changes as and when they are rolled out.